.jpg)

 A newly published report warns that affluent expats in Portugal holding Non-Habitual Residency (NHR) tax status may face progressive rates once their NHR tax status ends if they fail to plan and restructure their finances early on in their 10-year NHR tax period.

 Portugal Pathways expressed concern at the findings.
-“It was surprising to learn how many NHR-status families were unaware that they could face a significant tax burden once their NHR status comes to an end, all because they haven't' planned to mitigate progressive tax rates early enough during their NHR low tax status period,” Steve Philp, Director at Portugal Pathways, said.
+“It was surprising to see how many NHR-status families were unaware of the potential tax considerations they may face once their NHR status comes to an end, particularly where little planning has taken place earlier in the NHR period,” said Steve Philp, Director at Portugal Pathways.

 Portugal Pathways has even assisted numerous wealthy expats who were already 8 or 9 years into their NHR period to best mitigate future progressive tax rates once their NHR status comes to an end after 10 years.

-Philp added: “While it was still possible to connect them with qualified tax and wealth advisors, the delay made it significantly harder to avoid the looming hike in tax obligations once NHR tax status expires after ten years.
+Philp added: “While it was still possible to connect them with qualified tax and wealth advisors, the delay made it harder to mitigate future tax obligations once NHR tax status expires after ten years.
 This can’t be enacted at the last minute; it has to be carefully planned so that you are optimised for low tax once your NHR tax status of 10 years comes to a close.”

 Although Portugal continues to attract international families with its favourable lifestyle, low cost of living, rich culture, strong healthcare system, and high levels of safety, many newcomers postpone serious financial planning.